ncs-pl/svgu/doc/pages/index.md

 ## Installation

 If you do not see your operating system, use the [Go](#go) or [compiling from source](#from-source) methods.
-Consider contributing to add your own operating system installation!
+Also consider contributing to add your own package manager installation process!

 ### Homebrew

-Nicolas Paul maintain an external [Homebrew](https://brew.sh) repository which allows installing SVGU on macOS and some GNU/Linux systems.
+Nicolas Paul maintains an external [Homebrew](https://brew.sh) repository allowing the installation of SVGU on macOS and some GNU/Linux systems.

 ```bash
 $ brew install nc0fr/nc0/svgu